 The U.S. 1970 Controlled Substances Act (CSA) made cannabis effectively illegal, especially the resinous parts of the plants.
 However, it also asserts that certain parts of the mature stalk or sterilized seed is exempt from this classification.
 The flowers, the leaves, and the sticky resin were not included in this exemption.
 The resin and its derivatives were explicitly forbidden wherever they are found on the plant.

 The resin is the most important part of cannabis when it comes to medicine.
-Found in trichomes, the gooey, sticky resin contains THC (tetrahydrocannabinol) and CBD (cannabidiol), that effectively boost our respiratory systems, increase brain chemistry, and improve psychological and psychological stress.
+Found in trichomes, the gooey, sticky resin contains THC (tetrahydrocannabinol) and CBD (cannabidiol).
 It should also be noted that hemp oil is not the same as CBD-rich resin extracted from the flowers and buds of cannabis.
 Hemp oil contains no CBD, THC, or cannabinoids but is used in the making products such as paint, soap, food supplements, and more.

 The FDA credits cannabis resin as the key factor between industrial hemp and marijuana.
 Yet similar to how operating a vehicle under the legal limit of the consumption of alcohol is legal, so is the characterization of industrial hemp since it houses no more than 0.3% of THC.
 These low levels of THC produce no intoxicating effects during consumption.
 Thus cannabis is considered hemp, and not marijuana, if no part of the plant contains a THC concentration of under 0.3%.